Dunken Francis Mullett: Early music career and Mournblade (1980–89)

 Mullett left school aged 16 and attended Ealing College of Higher Education (later Thames Valley University) where he undertook a four-year D.A.T.EC Visual Communications qualification.
 It was here he met Richie Jones; with similar interest in science fiction writing, and bands like Hawkwind, The Pink Fairies and Motörhead, so they began writing music together.
 Within a few months Mournblade performed their first gig at the Ealing College student union hall.
 The band's early influences were dominated by the books of Michael Moorcock, at one stage the live show featured Mullet undertaking 14 costume changes and the use of many props.

 The band gigged around the UK promoting their first official release, "Times Running Out".
 Over the period of a few years the band performed over 400 gigs with acts including Motörhead, Doctor and The Medics, Zodiac Mindwarp, Hazel O'Connor and The Enid.
 Mournblade were great supporters of the free festival circuit, playing at the Stonehenge festival in 1984 and 1985.

-In 1985 Jones left the band which coincided with the decision to leave behind the theatrics and make-up so the music and stage show became more raw and stripped down.
+In 1985 Jones left the band, which coincided with the decision to leave behind the theatrics and make-up so the music and stage show became more raw and stripped down.
 Many people now consider this era of the band as belonging to the latter part of the new wave of British heavy metal movement.
-Now a 4 piece, the band went on to release their second album, "Live Fast Die Young", and toured non-stop in the UK and Europe until the band split late in 1989.
+Now a 4-piece, the band went on to release their second album, "Live Fast Die Young", and toured non-stop in the UK and Europe until the band split late in 1989.

-Early in 1990 after the demise of Mournblade, Mullett teamed up with Glen Matlock (Sex Pistols), Rat Scabies (The Damned) to form a band that went under several names ("The Itch" and "The Hidden Riders of Tomorrow" amongst others), but only ever performed live once.
+Early in 1990 after the demise of Mournblade, Mullett teamed up with Glen Matlock (Sex Pistols) and Rat Scabies (The Damned) to form a band that went under several names ("The Itch" and "The Hidden Riders of Tomorrow" amongst others), but only ever performed live once.

 Mullett then joined a fledgling line-up of The Wildhearts in late 1990, and sang on a five track unreleased demo produced by Ric Browde for East West Records.
 Mullett left after a year and formed "Hipjam" with guitarist Andy Marlow and his old friend Steve "Smiley" Barnard on drums.
 They went on to record the eponymously titled album late in 1992.